bitcavern/Bitcave/tasks.md

 - We need an image viewer and pdf viewer that can view local files.

 - The file explorer needs to have expandable tree-like folders.
-All internal files should be hidden, the only thing visible should be documents added by the user to the project folder.
+All internal files should be hidden, the only thing visible should be documents added by the user to the project folder. - DONE

 - Let's properly theme scroll bars (and have them auto-hide)